 Games with Far Eastern settings are often unconventional; also Shadow Tatics: Blades of the Shogun is no exception.
 Luring the opponent by setting up a bottle of rice wine is one of the tactical finesse, as is the skillful distraction of an adversary with the help of a raccoon.
 The developers Mimimi Productions play lovingly with the common clichés from Far Eastern cultures and attach great importance to details: the sake bottle not only attracts an opponent, but invites them to take the delicious brew with them.
 But woe to the samurai Mugen someone steals his rice wine ...

 The Hamburg publisher Daedalic Entertainment adds fans of real-time tactical games Shadow Tactics: Blades of the Shogun to ancient Japan in 1615.
 On a total of 13 large playing areas, opponents are to be scouted, targets eliminated or gates blown up.
-The skills of a ninja are of course worth gold for silent sneaking actions, so it's no wonder that Hayato is a real shinobi for the tactical task force of Shadow Tactics belongs.
+The skills of a ninja are of course worth gold for silent sneaking actions, so it's no wonder that Hayato is a real shinobi for the tactical task force of Shadow Tactics for a trip to the Winterlude.

 Because the power of this one-man army is hardly sufficient to cope with all the tasks of the tactical stealth game, Mimimi Productions gives the players control of a team of up to five completely different characters.
 Each figure draws on unique abilities that have to be cleverly combined in order to secure progress on the extensive playgrounds of ancient Japan.
 Hayato, for example, sneaks and assassins through the levels in the style of a traditional ninja, is not afraid of water surfaces and takes out opponents from a medium distance with the help of a throwing star.
 The Samurai Mugen, on the other hand, is something like Tim Wiese among professional athletes.
 Irrespective of casualties, the armored warrior slams several enemies at the same time.
 As protective as his armor is in combat, it is disadvantageous when crossing deep waters.
 The geisha Aiko, on the other hand, is the master of camouflage and is always in demand when opposing guards need to be skillfully distracted.
 The street child Yuki shies away from direct confrontations and lures adversaries into previously placed - and of course deadly - traps with the chirping of birds.
 Takuma also prefers to take out opponents from a safe distance: with his sniper rifle.
 The elderly man cannot climb, but he goes around guards with targeted diversionary maneuvers, for which he uses his trained Japanese tanuki, a raccoon dog.